Makumiii/sship/README.md

 *   **Key Creation (`create`):**
     *   Guides you through the process of generating new SSH key pairs.
+    *   Supports command-line options (`-e`, `-p`, `-n`, `-h`, `-u`, `-P`) for non-interactive key generation.
-    *   Prompts for essential details such as email address (for key comment), passphrase (optional), key name, and the associated host and user for SSH configuration.
+    *   Prompts for essential details such as email address (for key comment), passphrase (optional), key name, and the associated host and user for SSH configuration if not provided via options.
     *   Generates `ed25519` type keys by default.
     *   Automatically adds an entry to your `~/.ssh/config` file for easy access.

 *   **Key Deletion (`delete`):**
     *   Lists all detected SSH key pairs in your `~/.ssh/` directory.
-    *   Allows you to select a specific key to delete.
+    *   Allows you to select a specific key to delete interactively or specify it via command-line argument.
     *   Includes a confirmation step to prevent accidental deletions.
-    *   Deletes both the private and public key files associated with the selected key.
+    *   Deletes both the private and public key files associated with the selected key and removes its entry from `~/.ssh/config`.

 *   **Key Listing (`list`):**
     *   Scans your `~/.ssh/` directory for SSH key files (`.pub`, `.pem`, `.pkcs8`).
-    *   Presents a clean, numbered list of all identified SSH key names (e.g., `id_rsa`, `my_key`).
+    *   Presents a clean, numbered list of all identified SSH key names.

 *   **Backup (`backup`):**
     *   Creates a secure backup of your SSH keys and configuration files from `~/.ssh/`.